| November 2008 Election Results | January 2009 Election Results |

 A certified copy of a death certificate may be obtained from the clerk in the town/city of the place of death.
 Photocopies are not accepted.

-3) Once the Intentions are filed, the Clerk will issue a Marriage License which will need to be signed, in person, by both the bride and groom.
+3) Once the Intentions are filed, the Clerk will issue a Marriage License which will need to be signed, by both parties.
 The parties are free to marry anywhere in the State of Maine.
 The license is valid for a period of 90 days from the date the intentions are filed.

 The marriage license will be completed by the official legally qualified to perform a marriage in Maine and signed by two witnesses.
 They may give you a photocopy of the document but please note, it is not a legal copy.
 See below for legal copy information.
 The official is required to file the license within 7 working days of the ceremony, with the clerk where the license was issued.